 - Entrance to the private balcony overlooking the family chapel

 Top floor (sleeps 8):

-- Diane Lane room (queen bed) with view over countryside; en suite bathroom with shower and double sink
+- Diane Lane room (king bed) with view over countryside; en suite bathroom with shower and double sink

-- Blue bedroom (queen bed) with view to garden and farmhouse; en suite bathroom with shower over tub
+- Blue bedroom (king bed) with view to garden and farmhouse; en suite bathroom with shower over tub

 - Yellow bedroom (queen bed) with views over garden to farmhouse; en suite bathroom with double sink and shower over tub

-- Master bedroom (queen bed) with sitting area, views to a castle and countryside; en suite travertine bathroom with shower over tub.
+- Master bedroom (king bed) with sitting area, views to a castle and countryside; en suite travertine bathroom with shower over tub.

 LIMONAIA (sleeps 2):

 - Sitting room with sofa bed and frescoed ceiling